Page last updated: June 2022

 - Undertake any other business activity associated with our interactions with you

-It is not our intention to collect Personal Data from children and we do not promote or market our services to children.
-If you are a parent or legal guardian and believe that your child has given us Personal Data, please contact our Group Data Protection Officer (please refer to the Further information section).
+It is not our intention to electronically collect Personal Data from children and we do not promote or market our services to children without legitimate reason (engagement with schools and colleges for example).
+If you are a parent or legal guardian and you are concerned that your child has given us Personal Data, please contact our Group Data Protection Officer (please refer to the Further information section).

 We respect your privacy and will not share any Personal Data collected from you via whatever means except when required by law, including (without limitation) compliance with applicable data protection and privacy laws or judicial proceedings, court orders or any other legal processes, without fair and legitimate reason to do so.
 Any Personal Data you share with us will be treated with care and only used for the purposes set out in this global Data Privacy notice.
 Ultra will not sell any of your Personal Data.